From farm to fork,

 4. Helps protect the environment

 In keeping with the theme of doing more with less, PFAs also reduce the poultry industry’s carbon footprint via reduced ammonia, methane and greenhouse gas emissions.
-Studies show feeding PFAs yields a 50 percent reduction in ammonia emissions and up to 20 percent reduction in methane emissions.
+On average, studies show feeding PFAs yields of 32 percent reduction in ammonia emissions in poultry and up to 10 percent reduction in methane emissions in ruminants.
 From raw materials to end products, research demonstrates a 5 percent carbon footprint reduction in egg production when feeding PFAs.
 That’s a significant impact for a feed additive.

 Furthermore, PFAs foster improved shelf life and therefore potentially reduce food waste.
 Dietary supplementation of oregano, rosemary and sage supported positive effects on poultry and pork meat, and egg shelf life.